Total Manufacturing Cost – What is it and How to Calculate it?

-While the Total Manufacturing Cost shows how much money was spent on all production activities, COGM details the costs related only to the production of those goods that were finished during the period.
-This means that unfinished products that were transferred into Work in Process inventory are left out of the sum.
-When all production has finished, however, the TMC and COGM are equal.
+While the total manufacturing cost shows how much money was spent on all production activities, COGM details the costs related only to the production of those goods that were finished during a given period.
+This means that unfinished products that were transferred into Work in Process (WIP) inventory are left out.
+If all production was finished at the end of the period, however, TMC and COGM would be equal.

-- Comparing the Total Manufacturing Cost with your total revenue gives you an insight into your company’s profitability.
-If you find that your profits are lower than expected, you can either review the selling price of your products or find areas where costs can be cut.
+- Comparing TMC with total revenue offers quick insight into the company’s profitability.
+If the profits are lower than expected, you can either review the selling price of your products or find areas for cutting costs.

-- As mentioned, the Total Manufacturing Cost is used to calculate the Cost of Goods Manufactured and the Cost of Goods Sold, which are essential areas of manufacturing accounting.
+- As already mentioned, total manufacturing cost can be used to calculate the Cost of Goods Manufactured and the Cost of Goods Sold, both essential aspects of manufacturing accounting.

 Total Manufacturing Cost in an MRP system

-Along with many other manufacturing accounting metrics, the Total Manufacturing Cost can easily be tracked in an MRP/ERP system.
-Using this kind of software with a built-in manufacturing accounting system allows you to reduce the workload of managers and accountants, freeing up time to put into activities that help actually grow the company.
+Along with many other manufacturing accounting metrics, total manufacturing costs can easily be tracked in an MRP/ERP system.
+Using this kind of software with a built-in manufacturing accounting system frees up managers’ time for activities that help actually grow the company.

-In a robust MRP system, production costs can be tracked per period, per project, or per product, making it suitable both for job shops and make-to-stock manufacturers.
+Robust MRP systems can track production costs both per period, per project, or per product, making them suitable for both job shops as well as make-to-stock manufacturers.

 - Direct material costs are the costs of materials that can be quantified per product, i.e. materials that are part of the BOM.